-WHAT CAN YOU DO TO SPOT A CLO NE FIRM?
+WHAT CAN YOU DO TO SPOT A CLONE FIRM?

-If someone approaches you with a financial opportunity, you should always check the Financial Conduct Authority (FCA) register.
-This register lists the firms and individuals that are authorised by the FCA.
-Despite this useful tool, just 2 in 5 investors said they would check a company's Firm Reference Number (FRN) on the register.
+If someone approaches you with a financial opportunity, you should always check the Financial Services Register.
+This register lists the firms and individuals that are authorised by the Financial Conduct Authority.